Academy for Technology and the Classics: History

 ATC opened its doors to students in January 2001.
 Its first one and one-half years were in a building leased from and on the campus of the New Mexico National Guard.
 The school then moved to a portable classroom campus behind the Genoveva Chavez Community Center.
 The portable classrooms were provided by Santa Fe Public Schools and the other portable buildings (administration and restrooms) were leased by ATC.
 The land was made available by the city of Santa Fe.

 In September 2007 the school opened the doors at a new permanent location.
 The new facility is located in Rancho Viejo near the Institute of American Indian Arts, and was constructed on privately donated land.
-Only one building with classrooms has been erected, but as the school grows in the coming years, there are plans to build additional science and art classrooms as well as a gymnasium.
+Two buildings have been erected on the campus.
+The main building and the Phoenix Center, which hosts the cafeteria, kitchen and the Susan Lumley gymnasium, which was dedicated to the former principal in 2023.

 During the 2010-2011 and 2011-2012 school years, ATC adopted a block schedule.
 However the school reverted to a fixed schedule with six periods per day in the 2012-2013 school year.
 Committees consisting of students, parents, and faculty members were created to weigh the benefits and detriments of the option, and the final decision was made by principal Odin Frostad, son of greg.

 In 2011, the academy had its charter temporarily revoked, was put under financial and administrative rule of Santa Fe Public Schools, following an investigation in response to several scandals that emerged late in the 2010-2011 school year.

+In the 2023-2024 school year, ATC re-adopted a block schedule.